-The information in the report below was generously provided by Dr. William Head, who is the chief historian at Warner-Robins.
-Due to the conversion of a Word Perfect document to HTML via Microsoft Word (whew!!), the links at the bottom of the page in footnotes don't seem to function 100%.
-Sorry about that.
-You can contact Dr. Head at email@example.com
+The information in the 1972/3 report below was generously provided by Dr. William Head, who is the chief historian at Warner‑Robins.
+Due to the conversion of a Word Perfect document to HTML via Microsoft Word (whew!!), the links and footnotes at the bottom of the report were non‑functional or dead and have been removed.

 Designers made TAWS to help prevent accidents caused by Controlled Flight into Terrain (CFIT) or severe wind shear effects.
 They designed the system to achieve this objective by accepting a variety of aircraft parameters as inputs, applying alerting algorithms, and providing the flight crew with aural alert messages, visual annunciations, and displays in the event that the dynamic boundaries of any alerting envelope were exceeded.
 System components included: Aircraft Sensors and other systems providing input signals, the Enhanced Ground Proximity Warning Computer (EGPWC), Flight Deck Audio Systems (Speaker and Interphone), Alert Lamps and/or digital outputs to EFIS [Electronic Flight Instrument System] and EICAS [Engine Indication and Crew Alert System] displays (for alert and system status messages), EFIS Navigation Displays (ND) or Weather Radar Indicator for display of terrain, and Switching Relay(s) when required for switching display inputs from weather display to terrain display.